cryptoscan-pro/swap-sdk/README.md

   Yes.
 You don't share private key through api request.
   You sign transaction with private key locally only.
-  Library is based on [@cryptoscan/swap-sdk](https://docs.cryptoscan.pro/swap/sdk)
 </details>
 <details>
   <summary>Is it free?</summary>

-  We charge a 0.5% fee on each successful transaction instruction.
+  We charge a 0.39% fee on each successful transaction instruction.
-  If you want to decrease fee - please contact us in [discord](https://discord.gg/ktewAs67fE) or [telegram](https://t.me/nomoney_trader)
+  If you want to decrease fee - please contact us in [discord](https://discord.gg/ktewAs67fE) or [telegram](https://t.me/daniil_jave)
   We can increase fee down to 0.1% if you will contribute us.
 </details>
 <details>